 Every weekend the Revontuli Resort offers live music performed by famous Finnish artists and they offer a number of external local tours.
 The Sepän Galleria is a family-owned pottery located 15 minutes from Revontuli Resort in a former preschool building.
-If you’re interested in knowing more about Finnish life, you can visit a local host.
-Noora and her family will welcome you into their house where they’ll keep you busy with building a snowman, baking cinnamon buns and cooking a traditional Finnish meal from smoked salmon and potatoes.
-Alternativel, visit the Hankasalmi Observatory to learn more about the Northern Lights.
+If you’re interested in knowing more about Finnish life, you can visit localhost Noora; her family will welcome you into their house where they’ll keep you busy with building a snowman, baking cinnamon buns and cooking a traditional Finnish meal from smoked salmon and potatoes.
+Alternatively, visit the Hankasalmi Observatory to learn more about the Northern Lights.

 Arctic SnowHotel & Glass Igloos